 Here's What Tom Thibodeau Said After The Knicks Lost To The 76ers

-The New York Knicks lost to the Philadelphia 76ers on Sunday afternoon in New York City, and after the game head coach Tom Thibodeau spoke to the media.
+The New York Knicks lost in Philadelphia to the 76ers on Wednesday evening, and after the game head coach Tom Thibodeau spoke to reporters.

-The New York Knicks lost at home on Sunday afternoon to James Harden and the Philadelphia 76ers by a score of 125-109.
+The New York Knicks lost to the Philadelphia 76ers in Pennsylvania on Wednesday evening by a score of 123-108.

-The loss dropped the Knicks to 25-36 on the season in the 61 games that they have played, which currently has them as the 12th seed in the Eastern Conference.
+The 76ers also beat the Knicks in New York City on Sunday afternoon.

-After the game, 2021 NBA Head Coach of The Year Tom Thibodeau spoke to reporters, and the clip can be watched here.
+Right now, the Knicks are in a massive slump as they have lost six games in a row, and are just 1-9 in their last ten games.

 Related stories on NBA basketball